Get 50% Discount Offer 26 Days

 • System Configuration Files: Restrict to 644 to prevent unauthorized changes.

-• Executable Scripts: Limit execute permissions to the owner or trusted group members.
+• Executable Scripts: Limit execution permissions to the owner or trusted group members.

 • Shared Directories: Use sticky bits to prevent unauthorized deletions.